lhl2617/VSLilyPond/docs/COMMANDS.md

 ### VSLilyPond: MIDI Playback: Set output device

-Set MIDI output device for playback.
-You can also change this manually in settings under `Vslilypond › Midi Playback: Output`.
+Set workspace-folder specific MIDI output device for playback.
+You can also change this manually (for more scopes) in settings under `Vslilypond › Midi Playback: Output`.

 ## MIDI Input